bparanj/crystal/computer/diagnostics/intermitttent-errors.md

 Software errors, also known as bugs, are typically consistent because they are caused by mistakes in the software code or logic.
 Given the same input and environment, a software error will consistently produce the same incorrect output or behavior every time the code is executed.
 This consistency makes it easier to reproduce, diagnose, and fix software errors.

-On the other hand, hardware problems can be intermittent, meaning they may occur randomly or sporadically.
+Hardware problems can be intermittent, meaning they may occur randomly or sporadically.
 Some reasons for intermittent hardware issues include:

 1. Loose connections: Intermittent issues can arise from loose or faulty connections in cables, connectors, or solder joints, causing temporary disruptions in signal transmission.